Plain English, No Jargon

 Your monthly mortgage payment typically includes four things, often abbreviated PITI:

-Principal – The portion paying down your actual loan balance.
+Principal.
+The portion paying down your actual loan balance.
 Early in the mortgage, this is a surprisingly small piece of your payment.

-Interest – The fee you pay the lender for borrowing the money.
+Interest.
+The fee you pay the lender for borrowing the money.
 Early in the mortgage, most of your payment is interest.
-This shifts gradually over time — a process called amortization.
+This shifts gradually over time, a process called amortization.

-Taxes – Property taxes, collected monthly and held in escrow until due.
+Taxes.
+Property taxes, collected monthly and held in escrow until due.

-Insurance – Homeowners insurance, also held in escrow.
+Insurance.
+Homeowners insurance, also held in escrow.
 If your down payment was less than 20%, you’ll also pay Private Mortgage Insurance (PMI) until you reach 20% equity.

 Fixed-Rate vs. Adjustable-Rate Mortgages

-Fixed-rate mortgage — Your interest rate stays the same for the entire loan term.
+Fixed-rate mortgage: your interest rate stays the same for the entire loan term.
 Your principal + interest payment never changes.
 Predictable, stable, and what most buyers choose.

-Adjustable-rate mortgage (ARM) – The interest rate is fixed for an initial period (often 5 or 7 years), then adjusts periodically based on a market index.
+Adjustable-rate mortgage (ARM): the interest rate is fixed for an initial period (often 5 or 7 years), then adjusts periodically based on a market index.
 ARMs typically start with a lower rate than fixed loans, but carry the risk of payments rising if rates go up.

 For most buyers planning to stay in a home long-term: fixed rate.
-For buyers who know they’ll sell or refinance within 5–7 years, an ARM can make sense.
+For buyers who know they’ll sell or refinance within 5-7 years, an ARM can make sense.
+I go deeper into the actual tradeoffs between the two in Fixed vs. Adjustable-Rate Mortgage.

 How Interest Rate Affects Your Total Cost